They're all mostly hot air is why.

 If it's a spawn point rather than a set number of enemies (inflated though it may be) then the only logical conclusion is that the Cemetery's owner is leasing space to several despots for mass graves.
 Then again, any movie Zombie Apocalypse

 - In Gil's All Fright Diner, the characters notice this and track down the thing that's generating the zombies from out of thin air.

-Older Than Print: In Dante's The Divine Comedy, the Heretics in the Inferno lie in flaming tombs, each of which may contain thousands — in fact, those tombs contain the souls of every single unrepented heretic since the resurrection of Jesus.
+- Older Than Print: In Dante's The Divine Comedy, the Heretics in the Inferno lie in flaming tombs, each of which may contain thousands — in fact, those tombs contain the souls of every single unrepented heretic since the resurrection of Jesus.

-The people of Necropolis in Galaxy of Fear have been burying their dead, rather than incinerating them as is common elsewhere, for thousands of years.
+- The people of Necropolis in Galaxy of Fear have been burying their dead, rather than incinerating them as is common elsewhere, for thousands of years.
 This shocks visiting characters, who think the graveyards they are shown are far too small to bury all the dead people who would accumulate in that time; one wonders if in fact people are buried everywhere.

 Live Action TV

 - Episode 11 of Monty Python's Flying Circus shows fourteen (live) men and a dog climbing out of a grave site.
 The grave is then used for a coffin occupied by the four pallbearers who died on the way there, as well as the original body (which, incidentally, was another pallbearer who got out to help for a while).